cucumber/docs/content/cucumber.md

 {{% block "ruby" %}}
 For example:

-To run the Scenario defined at line 44 of the `authenticate_user` Feature, format it as HTML, and pipe it to the `features.html` file for viewing in a browser:
+To run the scenario defined at line 44 of the `authenticate_user` feature, format it as HTML, and pipe it to the `features.html` file for viewing in a browser:

 ```shell
 cucumber features/authenticate_user.feature:44 --format html > features.html
 ```

-To run the Scenario(s) named `"Failed login"`:
+To run the scenario(s) named `"Failed login"`:

 ```shell
 cucumber features --name "Failed login"